Back to employers

 Auto Electrician

-Auto electricians inspect, repair and maintain anything electrical within a vehicle.
-This includes the headlights, dashboard warning lights, alarm system, circuit boards and starter motor.
-They use a range of tools and diagnostic equipment to test the different electrical components, determine where faults lie and to make a plan for how to repair them.
-Auto electricians might work as sole traders or within auto body shops alongside other mechanics and auto engineers.
+Auto Electrician Average Salary: In short, auto electricians inspect, repair and maintain anything electrical within a vehicle.
+This includes the headlights, dashboard warning lights, alarm system, circuit boards and starter motor, too!
+They use a range of tools and diagnostic equipment to test the different electrical components, determine where faults lie and to decide how to repair them.

 Auto Mechanic

-Auto mechanics are probably who you think of when you think about working in the automotive sector.
-They carry out routine maintenance, diagnostic testing and mechanical repairs on a range of different vehicles.
-They usually work on motorised components, such as engines, drive belts, power steering, brakes and transmissions.
-Like other automotive technicians, they use a range of tools and diagnostic equipment to help, but with older cars, this might not be possible, so they need to have excellent knowledge and problem-solving skills.
+Auto Mechanic Role Description: The auto (or car) mechanic profession is probably what comes to mind first when you think about working in the automotive and mechanics sector.
+They carry out routine maintenance, diagnostic testing and mechanical repairs on a range of different vehicles and usually work on motorised components, such as engines, drive belts, power steering, brakes and transmissions.

 Auto Engineer

-Auto engineers research, design and develop technical systems for different vehicles.
-They utilise innovative technology to improve navigation, warning, control, and fuel systems.
-They tend to work to continually improve previous systems and focus on what specific drivers need to make their driving experience safer.
-They troubleshoot any problems that arise and work on solutions before new ideas, parts, or systems go into production.
+They usually work to continually improve previous systems and focus on what specific drivers need to make their driving experience safer.
+They also troubleshoot any problems that arise and work on solutions before new ideas, parts, or systems go into production.
+If you’re looking for an exciting auto career with a high earning potential, this one might be your perfect fit!

-Graduate Employment and Gender Split
+Graduate Employment

 Gender Split